RobertJaro/InstrumentToInstrument/iti_mltrl.md

 - general data pre-processing pipelines are provided (e.g., FITS reader, scale normalization)

 **Extra notes**: The method is designed as a general framework for image domain translation tasks.
-We also provide model cards for the specific applications.
+We also provide model cards for the specific applications (see `models`).

 ### Intended use